rust-stuco/homeworks/week2/getownedlab/README.md

 In general, feel free to discuss homeworks with other students!
 As long as you do not copy someone else's work, any communication is fair game.

-Try to discuss on the course Discord or Piazza so that other students can see your questions and answers as well!
+All formal questions should be asked on Piazza.
+Try to discuss on Piazza so that other students can see your questions and answers as well!

-Remember that all formal questions should be asked on Piazza.
+You can also discuss on Discord, but try to keep any technical questions on Piazza.